Buhl Building

-The Buhl Building is a 29-story office skyscraper in the Financial District of downtown Detroit, Michigan.
+The Buhl Building is a 29-story office building in the Financial District of downtown Detroit, Michigan.
 Constructed in 1925, it was designed by Wirt C. Rowland in a Neo-Gothic style with Romanesque accents.

 History

 The building stands atop what used to be the Savoyard Creek near its confluence with the Detroit River.
 In 1836, the creek was covered and turned into a sewer.
 The Savoyard Club occupied the 27th floor of the Buhl Building from 1928 until its membership dwindled and the club closed in 1994.

 On June 11, 1982, a man upset over a delayed insurance payment entered a law firm on the 8th floor and opened fire with a shotgun, killing a law clerk, and starting a fire using a Molotov cocktail.
 People in the building smashed windows for fresh air and to enable rescue, but were forced to wait as Detroit Fire Department ladders were unable to reach above the 6th floor.
 An off-duty Detroit Police sergeant responded to the scene and took the man into custody; he was ultimately sentenced to life in prison.